What do students typically find most rewarding about the course?

 What do you see as the benefits of studying Classics at Corpus?

-Corpus is fortunate in having four tutorial fellows in the main classical disciplines (Latin, Greek, ancient history, ancient philosophy) plus several more fellows in classics and a number of graduate students in the subject.
-Though the smallest of the older colleges, we are one of the largest takers of undergraduates in classics, so at Corpus (unusually) classics is the largest subject and students form part of a community of more than thirty.
+Corpus is fortunate in having four tutorial fellows in the main classical disciplines (Constanze Güthenke (Greek), Beppe Pezzini (Latin), Kathryn Stevens (Ancient History), and Marion Durand (Ancient Philosophy)) plus several fellows and lecturers in Classics and cognate subjects and a number of graduate students.
+Though the smallest of the older colleges, we are one of the largest takers of undergraduates in Classics, so at Corpus (unusually) Classics is the largest subject and students form part of a community of more than thirty.